OpenTranslationBible/open-bible/en-GB/42.Luke/md/luke-24.md

 ## Luke 24:27

-And beginning with Moses and all the Prophets, He explained to them what was said in all the Scriptures concerning Himself.
+And starting with Moses and all the Prophets, He clarified to them what was mentioned in all the Scriptures about Himself.

 ---